This post was most recently updated on December 7th, 2019.Reading Time: 4 minutes.

 Description of the issue

 Typically, when you use SharePoint Search, you can use managed properties to search for values in certain fields or columns of any items in the index.

 After a lot of playing around, it turned out the search center required us to use localized versions of the names of managed properties.
 In this particular case, search required the Finnish name (“Osasto”) for the property.

 I did not find a way to configure this to work in any other way, and this was very cumbersome for the customer.
 They expected SharePoint to be using the same, plain English, names for the managed properties that were used everywhere else!

 There were very few resources about this issue online, at least in English..
 Which in hindsight makes sense, since it’s a localization issue, that probably never, EVER concerns any English-speakers… :) Anyway, we needed a solution, but we couldn’t find any configuration options that made any difference… Or even any kind of indication ANYWHERE, that the search center was using localized managed properties.
 Yet, it clearly was, since “Osasto:HR*” was returning the results, that “Department:HR*” on other sites did.

 Also, just to clarify: nobody had set up any aliases for the property.
 Nobody had tried to localize the properties either.
 Customer was fine with the managed properties being in English.
+This was all Microsoft.

 However, it went like it usually goes.
-Which is to say, support person sat on the ticket for a while, then told us it’s not progressing, and archived the case. :) Microsoft’s process for handling the tickets is often just a little bit frustrating!
+Which is to say, support person sat on the ticket for a while, then told us it’s not progressing, there’s no resolution, and archived the case. :) Microsoft’s process for handling the tickets is often just a little bit frustrating!

 The first thing we tried was setting up an alias “Department” for a property called “Department”.
 Unfortunately, apparently SharePoint doesn’t exactly support that.
-Would’ve been easy, but SharePoint rarely is…
+The name is reserved, even though it doesn’t work.

 Since the only part of the intranet that struggled with the localized managed properties was the search center, we figured it’s a weird or hidden configuration on the site or page.
 And lo and behold – recreating the results pages fixed the issue.

 So, in short: Recreating the search results page resolved the issue.
 The actual root cause is once again a mystery, as Microsoft Support didn’t help that much…